Pixie Annat: Retirement

 After her retirement in 1992, Annat turned to voluntary service.
 She had been a member of the Centaur Memorial Fund for Nurses since 1975 and in 2000 she was appointed honorary secretary.

 From 2002 to 2014, Annat was president of the Lady Musgrave Trust, and served on the Lady Musgrave Trust Board for more than 20 years.
-She served on the Board of St Luke's Nursing Service from 1992 to 2005, was a Director of TriCare Ltd from 1994 to 2001, chaired the St Luke's Ethics Committee from 1995–2005 and since 2005 has been chair of the Spiritus Ethics Committee.
+She served on the Board of St Luke's Nursing Service from 1992 to 2005, was a Director of TriCare Ltd from 1994 to 2001, chaired the St Luke's Ethics Committee from 1995 to 2005 and since 2005 has been chair of the Spiritus Ethics Committee.

 In 1998, she became honorary secretary of the Royal Brisbane Hospitals Nurses' Association Inc, a position she still holds.
 In 2007, she began serving as a volunteer at St Andrew's War Memorial Hospital.
 On 18 November 2014 she was awarded a UnitingCare Queensland Moderator's Medal for outstanding community service.

 Her biography, Pixie Annat – Champion of Nurses, written by Colleen Ryan Clur, was published by University of Queensland Press in March 2015 and reviewed in the Weekend Australian Review.

 In 2021, Annat was named as a Queensland Great.
+She died on 24 September 2022, at the age of 92.